tsmacdonald/tsmacdonald.com/reading/index.md

 ### Instrument-Specific

+* [*The Master Piper: Nine Notes that Shook the World*](http://www.dragonflymusic.co.uk/masterpiper.html) by Matt Seattle, regarding the William Dixon MS and early border piping

+* [*Out of the Flames*](http://www.goodbagpipes.com/index.php/otf), an essay collection on the William Dixon MS (of major interest to non-pipers)

 * [*The Flute in Musical Life in Eighteenth-Century Scotland*](http://theses.gla.ac.uk/7351/) by Elizabeth Ford

 * [Much useful information on the guitar (cittern)](https://robmackillop.net/guitar/18th-century-wire-strung-guittar/) compiled by Rob MacKillop